Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation: Experiments

+\emph{COW} enables versatile applications under the setting of TV2I tasks, including inpainting, attribute editing, and style transfer.
+More comparison of generated images are included in Appendix~\ref{sec:image_comparison_with_baselines}.

-These qualitative results prove that our method outperforms previous works in fidelity to visual and text conditions.
-From the Face detection rate and ID Distance, we can see that when applied to a limited number of complex visual conditions (human face), explicitly adding low-level visual pixels can force the model to generate high-fidelity results of the visual condition.
-In addition, our method is training-free, thus we can generate the prediction using fewer computations.
+\textbf{Quantitative Results.} Quantitative results in Tab.~\ref{metric-table} show that our method almost perfectly retains faces (the given visual condition) in the synthesized images, and achieves second-best text conditional fidelity in an efficient time cost.
+These qualitative results prove that our method generally outperforms previous works in terms of fidelity to visual and text conditions.
+When processing semantically complex visual conditions, such as faces, by explicitly considering and incorporating low-level visual details, our approach can motivate the model to generate results that are highly consistent with the original conditions.
+In addition, our method is \textit{training-free}, thus we can generate the prediction using fewer computations.